 Amenities for visitors - As you get to Elafonisi by road you will need to drive a short stretch of dirt road down to the sea.
 This is OK for most cars, just drive slow.
 There is ample free parking space near the beach.

 The main beach is more or less taken over by sun beds and umbrellas during the tourist season.
-There are a couple of beach bars providing drinks and snacks.
-Free toilets, showers and a few changing cabins are also located nearby.
+There are a couple of beach bars providing drinks and snacks but it's very limited..
+There are toilets (for which you need to pay), showers and a few changing cabins are also located nearby.

 On the island itself, there is nothing of that sort but the Juniper trees have been roped off (to prevent being disturbed by visitors) and some paths have been marked (especially a path leading to the western tip of the island and the lighthouse that follows close to the rocky north shore) to discourage people wandering about and trampling all over plants.